Cardiff School of Art & Design>Courses>Ceramics - BA (Hons) Degree

 Subject: Beginning - 40 credits

-Subject: Becoming - 20 credits
+Subject: Individual Project - 20 credits

 Begin to examine the power of material language.
 Your first term introduces you to a diverse range of clay practices – and core skills of throwing and plaster work, multiple hand building and construction processes and different firing methods.

-Field one: collaborate - 20 credits*
+Research Basics - 20 credits*

-Constellation: concept - 40 credits
+Interdisciplinary Understanding - 40 credits

 Year Two

-Subject: create - 40 credits
+Subject: Create - 40 credits

 This is your opportunity to experiment with different techniques and approaches as you start to define your practice.
 You'll explore the diverse options that clay has to offer – and decide on a specialisation.
 For example, you could focus on domestic tableware, sculpting the human form, surface pattern or environmental, time-based installation.

-Constellation: critique - 40 credits
+21st Century Challenges - 40 credits

 Year Three

-Subject: research & development - 40 credits
+Subject: Research & Development - 60 credits

 Your final year concentrates on professional practice and career planning as you continue to transform into a ceramicist with a strong skillset and distinctive voice.
 You'll make plans for your future – whether it's to join a studio, start your own practice, go into teaching, become a museum curator or opt for further study.

-Constellation: contribution - 40 credits
+Contribution - 40 credits*

 Your practice is underpinned by your knowledge.
-Demonstrate your research and analysis skills in your final constellation submission, where you'll explore ideas in both written and practical forms.
+Demonstrate your research and analysis skills in your final research submission, where you explore ideas in both written and practical forms.

 *modules available through the medium of Welsh